euroargodev/argoonlineschool/intro.md

 Refere to [How to cite Argo data](https://argo.ucsd.edu/data/acknowledging-argo/) for further information.

-## Further reading
-More information can be found in the [Argo Steering Team web page](http://www.argo.ucsd.edu/) or the [Argo Data Management team documentation](http://www.argodatamgt.org/Documentation)

 ## License for this book
-All content in this book is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/)
-(CC BY-SA 4.0) license.
+All content in this book is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) (CC BY-SA 4.0) license.

+## Credits
+The Argo Online School has been funded by the European Union's Horizon 2020 research and innovation programme under grant agreement [Euro-Argo RISE 824131](https://www.euro-argo.eu/EU-Projects/Euro-Argo-RISE-2019-2022) In Lessons 1 and 2 the video production has been done by [Rafael Luis Mendez Peña](http://www.rafaelmendezp.com/)